 If you plan to buy a skateboard for doing tricks, do enough research and check not only its brand.
 By knowing the technical aspects of skateboarding, you will have an unbiased judgment when selecting which one to buy.
 Plus, you are making every penny count when you spend on the right skateboard.

 - Skateboarding gears

-When selecting skateboard gears, look for the ones with high-quality materials.
+When selecting skateboard gear, look for ones with high-quality materials.
 Remember that your goal is to learn dropping in without suffering from injuries.

-Included in your set of safety gears are the helmet, knee and elbow support, wrist guards, and shatterproof glasses.
+Included in your set of safety gear are the helmet, knee and elbow support, wrist guards, and shatterproof glasses.
 Each of these protects against all sorts of possible damages when riding a skateboard.